jsantidrian/jsantidrian/README.md

 About Me:

-- My main interests are Machine Learning and Data Mining, and I have successfully completed several courses related to those areas using primarily Python.
+- My main interests are Machine Learning and Data Mining and I have successfully completed several courses related to those areas.
+- My main programming language is Python, but I have worked with R and SQL in different contexts also.
 - I am a Martial Arts enthusiast and currently a White Belt in Brazilian Jiu Jitsu.